artandrey/event-driven/packages/core/README.md

 ### Consuming Events and Tasks Synchronously

-When processing handlables synchronously, the EventBus returns `HandlingResult` objects:
+When processing handlables synchronously, the EventBus returns `HandlingResult` objects that encapsulate both successful results and errors using the Result pattern.
+This eliminates the need to catch exceptions and provides a more predictable error handling experience:

 ```typescript
 // Single handler - returns HandlingResult<TResult>